FuzzyBunnys/Thermocouple-Gauge-Sensor/index.md

 ## Thermocouple Vacuum Gauge.

-This is a project page detailing a microcontroller that reads a vacuum thermocouple gauge.
+This page details a small microcontroller project that reads a vacuum thermocouple gauge.
 At its completion it will contain include all the necessary kicad files to create or modify your own pcb, a bill of materials (BOM) for the components necessary to assemble the pcb and the program to run the whole thing.
 It's core design is based on a circuit from [The Bell Jar](http://www.belljar.net/tcgauge.htm).

 ### The PCB